 The Ultimate Guide to Exploring Yosemite National Park

-Yosemite National Park is a hub for tourists, climbers and backpackers from all over the world.
+Yosemite National Park is a hub for tourists, climbers, and backpackers from all over the world.
 There really is something for everyone in the park, no matter what age or ability level!
-In fact, over 4,000,000 visitors flock to the park each year to witness it’s grandeur, with the majority landing in Yosemite Valley.
+In fact, over 4,000,000 visitors flock to the park each year to witness its grandeur, with the majority visiting Yosemite Valley.

 The Yosemite Valley is a mile-wide, 7-mile-long canyon enveloped by ginormous granite walls and cascading waterfalls.
-As John Muir described it – “No temple made with human hands can compare with Yosemite”.
 Many tourists only visit the Valley but definitely keep in mind that the park has plenty more to see!

 When to Visit Yosemite National Park